-British producer James Towler is known for his collaboration with singer Steve Winwood.
+British producer and FOH engineer James Towler is known for his collaboration with singer Steve Winwood.
 For 21 years he has been responsible for the sound quality of pieces such as “Higher Love” – both in the studio and on stage.

 It all started for the young James Towler in the capital of trip hop and Drum’n’Bass – Bristol.
 The step to sound engineering as his profession was therefore a small one.
 After moving to London, James Towler met Steve Winwood, and since their first on-the-road gig he has accompanied the singer and multi-instrumentalist in the studio and on stage in a relationship that has now existed for 21 years.
 Being not always monogamous, James Towler’s talent and knowledge has also been used in productions with John Lydon and his band PiL, as well as on a number of jazz albums.

 “smart:EQ live: The best for vocals and Hammond organ”